nicmarti/cfp-devoxx/README.md

 ## Background

 The CFP was originally created in 2013 for the [Devoxx France](http://www.devoxx.fr/) 2014 edition.
 Devoxx France is one of the biggest conference for Developers in France with 2500 attendees in 2015.
 The conference had top sponsors like Google, Oracle, IBM and Microsoft.
-The conference is organized by Nicolas Martignole, Antonio Goncalvès and Zouheir Cadi.
+The conference is organized by Nicolas Martignole, Antonio Goncalves and Zouheir Cadi.

 The CFP is implemented with Scala and Play Framework v2.2.3.
-Redis 2.8 is used for persistence.
+Redis 5.x is used for persistence.
 Elastic Search is integrated as a search engine and to calculate stats with Facets.

 ## Which Conferences are using it?